website logo

 • Effective date of change - The effective date label used when editing a job.

-6. Once you've filled out your appropriate changes and select Save, your job edits will be put into effect according to the date you supplied to the Create date or Effective date of change sections.
+6. Once you've filled out your appropriate changes and selected Save, your job edits will be put into effect according to the date you supplied to the Create date or Effective date of change sections.

 Set effective dates from a spreadsheet import